seasonHxy/viteblog/docs/language/express/show-3-Descisions--001.md

  be motivated and actually turn those down time into learning time, into growth time make sure you subscribe to my podcasts, and keep learning and keep growing, And remember, the decision that you make today will decide where you go in the future.

+ if you don't have clarity.
+Lack of clarity means lack of power.
+And power is the ability to take action.
+ Extreme clarity leads to extreme results.

+ Everything you want in life, it has a price.
+I remember ....
+  I remember, there were nights where I actually literally worked till exhaustion and I fell asleep on my desk.

+ That's the price that I pay.
+While all my friends,they were drinking, partying,and watching sports games, I didn't do any of that, I was focused, I was obsessed, beacause I was willing to pay for the price for success.